-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment February 13, 2020 March 10 • Introduced the first package amounting to JPY 15.3 billion (0.003 percent of GDP), combined with a JPY 500 billion (0.1 percent of GDP) off-budget line of credit for SMEs, focusing on limiting infections by strengthening the quarantine system and medical support, and including limited measures to support business activity.
-Introduced the second package at JPY 431 billion (0.08 percent of GDP) to support business activity and compensate workers • • • for earnings lost during the period of government-requested self-containment. • Added a JPY 1.6 trillion (0.3 percent of GDP) off-budget line of credit using the policy banks, while offering interest-free and unsecured loans for all SMEs affected by COVID-19.
-March 16 Doubled the upper limit to purchase ETFs and J-REITs to about JPY 12 trillion and about JPY 180 billion each.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance February 13, 2020 • Introduced the first package amounting to JPY 15.3 billion (0.003 percent of GDP), combined with a JPY 500 billion (0.1 percent of GDP) off-budget line of credit for SMEs, focusing on limiting infections by strengthening the quarantine system and medical support, and including limited measures to support business activity. • • March 10 • Introduced the second package at JPY 431 billion (0.08 percent of GDP) to support business activity and compensate workers for earnings lost during the period of government-requested self-containment.
+Added a JPY 1.6 trillion (0.3 percent of GDP) off-budget line of credit using the policy banks, while offering interest-free and unsecured loans for all SMEs affected by COVID-19. • • March 16 Doubled the upper limit to purchase ETFs and J-REITs to about JPY 12 trillion and about JPY 180 billion each.
 Increased the upper limit to purchase CP and corporate bonds by JPY 2 trillion in total to about JPY 3.2 trillion and about JPY 4.2 trillion, each.
 Provided US dollar liquidity using the USD funds-supplying operations in coordination with other AE central banks (BOC, BOE, ECB, Fed, and SNB): the BOJ made public to lower the loan rate by 0.25 percent and offer USD weekly with an 84-day maturity, in addition to the existing 1-week maturity operations.
-Introduced the Special Funds-Supplying Operations to facilitate corporate financing: providing loans (against corporate debt as collateral) at zero interest rate with maturity up to 1-year.
-March 20 Announced increase in the frequency of 7- day maturity operations from weekly to daily to further enhance the US dollar liquidity provision.
-The weekly 84-day maturity operations will be continued. • • • • April 7 • Announced a JPY 108.2 trillion-sized (19.5 percent of GDP) economic stimulus package to support the economy from the pandemic. • • Declared a state of emergency for Tokyo, Osaka, and five other prefectures (Chiba, Kanagawa, Saitama, Hyogo, and Fukuoka), effective through May 6, 2020.
-April 16 • • • • Announced the extension of the state of emergency, applicable to the designated prefectures, to the entire nation, effective through May 6, 2020.
-April 20 • Announced the approval of a FY2020 supplementary budget of JPY 25.6 trillion (4.6 percent of GDP) by the Cabinet, including the universal cash payout of JPY 100,000 to all individuals, which increased the total size of the economic stimulus package to JPY 117 trillion (21.1 percent of GDP) from JPY 108.2 trillion. • • •
+Introduced the Special Funds-Supplying Operations to facilitate corporate debt as collateral) at zero interest rate with maturity up to 1-year. • • March 20 Announced increase in the frequency of 7- day maturity operations from weekly to daily to further enhance the US dollar liquidity provision.
+The weekly 84-day maturity operations will be continued. • • • April 7 • • Announced a JPY 108.2 trillion-sized (19.5 percent of GDP) economic stimulus package to support the economy from the pandemic. • • April 16 • • • • April 20 • Announced the approval of a FY2020 supplementary budget of JPY 25.6 trillion (4.6 percent of GDP) by the Cabinet, including the universal cash payout of JPY 100,000 to all individuals, which increased the total size of the economic stimulus package to JPY 117 trillion (21.1 percent of GDP) from JPY 108.2 trillion. • •